A Woman Like Her

 “A love letter to New York.”

 “A hilarious, touching, and very New York comedy about the differences that bring us together.”

 –Cheminant Bookstore, Vannes

-“Marc Levy blends genres…this luminous novel that will brighten our summers.”
+“Marc Levy blends genres…in this luminous novel that will brighten our summers.”

 –La Mouette Rieuse Bookstore, Paris